-"If an affirmative is taken from an affirmative, or a negative from a negative, "the subtrahend is made contrary; that is to say, if it is affirmative suppose it "negative, and if negative suppose it affirmative, and proceed as in addition.
-"The rule of addition is, that if it is required to add two affirmative quantities, of a character the monoton and a contract of the Most of the technical terms here used are Arabic.
+" If an affirmative is taken from an affirmative, or a negative from a negative, the subtrahend is made contrary; that is to say, if it is affirmative suppose it negative, and if negative suppose it affirmative, and proceed as in addition.

-14
+" The rule of addition is, that if it is required to add two affirmative quantities,

+Most of the technical terms here used are Ambic.

-"or two negative quantities together, the sum is the result of the addition.
-If "they are affirmative call the sum affirmative: if negative call the sum negative.
-"If the quantities are of different kinds take the excess; if the affirmative is "greater, the remainder is affirmative; if the negative is greater, the remainder "is negative; and so it is in subtraction."
+" or two negative quantities together, the sum is the result of the addition.
+If they are affirmative call the sum affirmative: if negative call the sum negative.
+If the quantities are of different kinds take the excess; if the affirmative is greater, the remainder is affirmative; if the negative is greater, the remainder is negative; and so it is in subtraction."
 (Here follow examples).

-SECT.
-II.